stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 would gather, for an odd timidity about the deep skyey voids above had crept into my soul.

-  In the evening I asked old people in Arkham about the blasted heath, and what was meant by that phrase &ldquo;strange days&rdquo; which so many evasively muttered.
+  In the evening I asked old people in Arkham about the blasted heath, and what was meant by that phrase  "strange days " which so many evasively muttered.
 I could not, however, get any good answers, except that all the mystery was much more recent than I had dreamed.
 It was not a matter of old legendry at all, but something within the lifetime of those who spoke.
-It had happened in the &rsquo;eighties, and a family had disappeared or was killed.
-Speakers would not be exact; and because they all told me to pay no attention to old Ammi Pierce&rsquo;s crazy tales, I sought him out the next morning, having heard that he lived alone in the ancient tottering cottage where the trees first begin to get very thick.
+It had happened in the 'eighties, and a family had disappeared or was killed.
+Speakers would not be exact; and because they all told me to pay no attention to old Ammi Pierce's crazy tales, I sought him out the next morning, having heard that he lived alone in the ancient tottering cottage where the trees first begin to get very thick.
 It was a fearsomely archaic place, and had begun to exude the faint miasmal odour which clings about houses that have stood too long.
 Only with persistent knocking could I rouse the aged man, and